krislee/ecommerce-backend/auth/README.md

 5. Combine base64url-encoded hashed header (from step 3), base64url-encoded hashed payload (from step 2), and signature (from step 4) to create JWT

 ## Verify JWT
 The ``passport`` JWT strategy uses the ``jsonwebtoken`` library ``jwt.verify()`` to verify the JWT, and then calls the callback function: ``new JWTStrategy(options, callback)``.
 The payload object is passed from ``jwt.verify()`` to the callback function.
-Using ``payload.sub``, the user mongo document is found and stored in the ``req`` object.
-The ``req`` object is accessible to next middleware functions.
+Using ``payload.sub``, the user mongo document is found and stored in the ``req.user`` object.
+The ``req.user`` object is accessible to next middleware functions.

 <ins> Behind the Scenes of ``jwt.verify()``:</ins>
 1. Breakdown JWT into a base64url-encoded header, base64url-encoded payload, and digital signature
 2. Load the base64url-encoded header and base64url-encoded payload
 3. ``sha256`` hashes the base64url-encoded header and base64url-encoded payload (manual hashing the base64url-encoded header and payload)
 4. Load the public key and JWT signature.
-The public key is used to decrypt the signature, returning a hashed, base64url-encoded header and hashed, base64url-encoded payload.
+The public key is used to decrypt the signature, returning a hashed, base64url-encoded header and hashed, base64url-encoded payload if the public key is correct.
 5. Compare the hashed, base64url-encoded header and hashed, base64url-encoded payload (from step 3) to the decrypted hashed, base64url-encoded header and hashed, base64url-encoded payload (returned from step 4).
-A boolean is returned.
+If there is a match, then payload is returned to ``passport`` callback.
+If there is a mismatch, then an error and undefined payload is returned to ``passport`` callback.

+In the case of using ``passport``, if there is a mismatch, then it will return ``Unauthorized``.

 By using the public key to decrypt the JWT, you will know if
 1. the JWT was issued from the expected sender since the public key can only decrypt a private key that corresponds to the public key